AhmedHeesham/E-commerceAutomation/README.md

 ## Page Object Model (POM) File Tree
 ![POM File Tree](Images/scrTree.png)

-The text above represents the file tree for the Page Object Model (POM) implemented in this framework.
+The Image above represents the file tree for the Page Object Model (POM) implemented in this framework.
 It provides a structured approach to organizing and managing web elements and actions within the automation framework.